Put 70+ Years of Experience in Your Corner

 It is important in defending these cases to know your goal.
 Are you a college student?
 You risk losing all of your financial aid.
 Are you a professional?
 You have professional licensing issues that you need to avoid.
 Everyone has something to lose if these cases are not handled the right way.

-Call our Cleveland drug possession attorneys at (440) 471-7784.
+Call our Cleveland drug possession attorneys at (440) 471-7784 for a free consultation.
 Ask to speak to one of our lawyers personally about the facts of your case.
 The call is completely confidential and without any obligation.
 If we agree to take on your case, our team of ex-prosecutors will go to work fighting for you.

 If you have been charged with the possession of a controlled substance under O.R.C.
 2925.11, you face some serious penalties.
 Contact our Cleveland drug possession lawyers now!